Comp-Attn: Present-and-Align Attention for Compositional Video Generation: Introduction

 \section{Introduction}

-Recent text-to-video (T2V) generation has achieved significant breakthroughs, driven by the scaling of data and model sizes \cite{yu2022scaling, esser2024scaling, magictime, chronomagic, hong2022cogvideo, wang2024lavie} as well as the development of novel network architectures \cite{gen3, Pika, sora, dreammachine, Dreamina, wfvae}.
-These advancements are propelling the field toward a new era of high-quality visual content synthesis \cite{consisid, opensora-plan, ltxvideo, yang2024cogvideox, hunyuanvideo}.
-However, existing models consistently struggle to process prompts involving compositional semantics, especially those with multiple subjects, intricate spatial configurations, and dynamic interactions.
-These limitations often lead to issues such as semantic leakage, misaligned spatial relationships, and subject missing, making compositional T2V generation a persistently challenging task \cite{sun2024t2v-compbench}.
+Recent text-to-video (T2V) generation has achieved significant breakthroughs, driven by the scaling of data and model sizes~\cite{yu2022scaling, esser2024scaling, magictime, chronomagic, hong2022cogvideo, wang2024lavie} as well as the development of novel network architectures~\cite{gen3, Pika, sora, dreammachine, Dreamina, wfvae}.
+These advancements are propelling the field toward a new era of high-quality visual content synthesis~\cite{consisid, opensora-plan, ltxvideo, yang2024cogvideox, hunyuanvideo}.
+However, existing models consistently struggle to process prompts involving compositional semantics, especially those with multiple subjects and intricate inter-subject relations.